Q. What can I expect from my Listing Partner?

 Q. When does marketing begin for my home?

 A. Your realtor will work with you to create a customized marketing plan for the selling of your home or home site.
-Beyond the standard 'For Sale' Sign (if your community allows it) and MLS and Cabo Agent website listing, your realtor will creatively market your home through the Keller Williams platforms, Internet, events, open houses, brochures, print media, electronic advertising and more.
+Beyond the standard 'For Sale' Sign (if your community allows it) and MLS and Cabo Agent website listing, your realtor will creatively market your home through the social media platforms, Internet, events, open houses, brochures, print media, electronic advertising and more.

 Q. Is it my realtor’s role to offer guidance regarding the state of my home?